EvelynGeng/Guess-number-game/README.md

 # Guess-number-game
-The computer will come up with a number, and you have five chances to guess it!
+The computer will come up with a number between 1 and 1000, and you have five chances to guess it!

 Step 1: Open the Guess_number.py file